Skip to Content

 9. Dandelion

-Often consumed in teas, dandelion is more than just a common yard weed.
-Dandelions are a natural diuretic that’s rich in antioxidants.
-These flowers can help with everything from reducing cholesterol and inflammation, to regulating blood sugar, lowering blood pressure, and aiding with digestion and weight loss.
-Dandelions are generally described as being earthy and nutty in flavor, but consuming the flowers can offer a bit more sweetness to the experience.
+Often consumed in teas, dandelion is more than just a typical yard weed!
+Dandelions are said to be a natural diuretic that's rich in antioxidants.
+Beverage brands often tout these flowers for their range of wellness benefits, including reducing inflammation, regulating blood sugar levels, and aiding digestion.
+Dandelions are generally described as having an earthy and nutty flavor, but consuming the flowers can add a bit more sweetness to the drinker's experience.

-Have an idea for the next detox phenomenon?
+Have an idea for the next big functional beverage?
 Flavorman can bring your drink idea to life.
-If you’re ready to get started in changing what the world is drinking, give us a call at (502) 273-5214 or fill out this form.
+If you're ready to get started in changing what the world is drinking, give us a call at (502) 273-5214 or fill out this form.

 Related Blog Articles